 Does Word of Mouth Marketing Work?

 Most marketers believe word of mouth marketing is the single most valuable and most effective form of marketing there is.
+Consumers have 82% more trust in word of mouth from their peers in the form of reviews than in brand claims.

 Businesses have always relied on people to spread the word about their products or services, so perhaps word of mouth is the oldest marketing strategy in history.
 In today’s hyper-connected world, however, word of mouth marketing isn’t just talking.
 It’s also getting reviews on sites such as Yelp! and Google, having customers share your blog or Facebook posts, or employing a social media influencer to talk about your product on their site.